 - New Jersey (statewide): The New Jersey Economic Development Authority’s (NJEDA) announced two programs to support businesses that have been impacted by COVID-19.
 These include:

 - The Small Business Emergency Assistance Grant program, which will provide up to $5,000 to New Jersey-based businesses with 1 – 10 full-time equivalent employees.
+Apply here.

 - The Small Business Emergency Assistance Loan program, which will provide working capital loans up to $100,000 to businesses with less than $5 million in revenue.
 You can check if you business is eligible here NJEDA has released a pdf of the application in advance to help you prepare.
 Applications will open on April 13, 2020.

 - Binghamton: Zero-interest loans up to $15,000 are available to businesses with fewer than 50 employees through the Binghamton Local Development Corporation (BLDC).
 Payments are deferred for 12 months.
 To qualify, businesses must demonstrate a reduction in workforce, customer access, production or other operations due to coronavirus.
 Businesses can access the application online at BLDC’s website.